Lehigh Valley Transit Company: Philadelphia Division

-Liberty Bell Line
+Liberty Bell Route

-The Philadelphia Division Liberty Bell Line, which provided service from Allentown to Philadelphia, was an overhead wire-powered single-track high-speed trolley operation with frequent passing sidings to provide opposing car operation.
+The Philadelphia Division Liberty Bell Route, which provided service from Allentown to Philadelphia, was an overhead wire-powered single-track high-speed trolley operation with frequent passing sidings to provide opposing car operation.
 Each siding defined a block with semaphore signaling at those sidings.
 Each larger town had a depot with a waiting room and a ticket agent plus facilities to handle trolley freight.
 South from its downtown Allentown terminal, the LVT's Philadelphia Division served Coopersburg, Zionhill, Brick Tavern, Quakertown, Perkasie, Sellersville, Telford, Souderton, Hatfield, Lansdale, and Norristown.

 Much of the LVT route from Allentown to Perkasie was along today's now rural Old Bethlehem Pike, although portions of the route were in open countryside.
 See the Google interactive LVT route map noted in the Bibliography.

 In Norristown, its third-rail-equipped cars continued on the high-speed Philadelphia and Western Railroad to the 69th Street Terminal, Upper Darby terminus, which was the western terminus of the Philadelphia city subway-elevated.
 Philadelphia and Western Railroad crews operated the LVT cars from Norristown's Markley Street south.
 Much of the LVT's route was paralleled by the Reading Railroad's steam powered Bethlehem Branch and had many of the same stops.
 In Lansdale, the two stations faced each other.
 The Reading Railroad operated passenger service directly to its busy downtown Reading Terminal in Philadelphia, but the LVT was less expensive for frugal riders and made many more village, local, and roadside stops.
 Some patrons would ride the Reading, for example, from downtown Philadelphia to Lansdale, then walk across the street to the LVT station to catch the interurban home.

 As was customary for interurban trolleys, the LVT Philadelphia Division ran fast in open country, but once in a village or town it slowly progressed down streets, made frequent stops, and navigated sharp streetcar-like turns at intersections.
 In particular, there was extensive center street operation with 90-degree turns at Perkasie-Sellersville, Souderton, and Lansdale.